brunovsiqueira/venues_app/README.md

 - restaurantCoordinatesProvider: Manages the current coordinates and updates them every 10 seconds for location updates.
 - favoriteRestaurantsControllerProvider: Manages favorite restaurants and their IDs.

+## Error Handling

+The app implements robust error handling to provide a smooth user experience even in the presence of unexpected errors.
+Error handling is categorized into different exception classes:

+BaseException: Base class for exceptions, including a message, stack trace, and log level.

+ServerException: A subclass of BaseException specifically for server-related errors.
+It maps DioExceptions to appropriate log levels based on HTTP status codes.

+UnmappedException: Handles unexpected errors that aren't explicitly mapped to other exceptions.
+Provides a default error message.

+GetRestaurantsException: A specific exception related to getting restaurant data.
+Extends ServerException and provides a custom error message.

+In the UI layer, errors are displayed using the provided exception widget.
+The widget extracts the error message from the exception and offers a "Refresh" button to trigger a data refresh.